 Yes.
 This sounds like an old wives’ tale to some, and so a lot of our patients ask this and other dental emergency FAQs thinking that it will not be true.
 However, if you knock out a tooth, you should rinse it thoroughly and then place it in a container of either milk or saliva.
 Bring it with you to the emergency dentist, and we will likely be able to place it back in the socket.

 Is a Cracked Tooth a Dental Emergency?

-If you have a cracked, chipped, or otherwise significantly damaged tooth, this should be considered a dental emergency.
+If you have a cracked, chipped, or otherwise significantly damaged a tooth, this should be considered a dental emergency.
 Call your dentist immediately and find out what you should do next.

 Contact Our Upper East Side Dentist

 These are only a few of the top dental emergency FAQs our patients have asked us at William Schlesinger, DDS.
 If you have more questions or if you need emergency dental care in the Upper East Side, please call us as soon as possible at 212-517-4660.